 A positive answer to Question (\ref{new}) implies a positive answer to Question (\ref{weak}).

 {\bf Acknowledgment.} The author was partially supported FAPDF-Brazil (grant 23072.91.49580.29052018).
 Part of this paper was presented in the \lq\lq INdAM: International meeting on numerical semigroups" (2018) at Cortona, Italy.
-I am grateful to the referees for their comments, suggestions and corrections that allowed to improve the early version of the paper.
+I am grateful to the referee for their comments, suggestions and corrections that allowed to improve this version of the paper.